freeboub/google-fonts/font-packages/anek-gujarati/README.md

 ## 👩‍💻 Use During Development

-If you are trying out lots of different fonts, you can try using the [`@expo-google-fonts/dev` package](https://github.com/freeboub/google-fonts/tree/master/font-packages/dev#readme).
+If you are trying out lots of different fonts, you can try using the [`expo-google-fonts-dev` package](https://github.com/freeboub/google-fonts/tree/master/font-packages/dev#readme).

 You can import *any* font style from any Expo Google Fonts package from it.
 It will load the fonts over the network at runtime instead of adding the asset as a file to your project, so it may take longer